GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 //The first group of columns display the policies' performance when tested on the environment with
 #pi-theta is trained and evaluated on both environments separately.
 Results are reported in @table:rl:results:wer_performance_vs_baselines.
+The number of test episodes is set to $#n-ep = 1000$ to ensure statistical significance.
+Also, #pi-theta is trained $#n-rep = 5$ times from scratch on each environment, and the evaluation metrics are averaged across these #n-rep runs.
+#draft[TODO: check that the values of n-ep and n-repetitions are correct!]
+For each metric, $#n-ep = 1000$ episodes are run
 #draft[TODO: add comment]

 #include "tables/wer_performance_vs_baselines.typ"